shakey-ltd/tornado-periodic-task-heroku/README.md

 #### 3. Keep heroku alive

-You can try NewRelic Heroku addon or http://uptimerobot.com
+You can try NewRelic Heroku addon or http://uptimerobot.com.
+Here's instructions for NewRelic:

 ```
     $ heroku addons:add newrelic
     $ echo web: newrelic-admin run-program python run.py > Procfile
-    $ heroku config:set NEW_RELIC_APP_NAME='tornado-task'
+    $ heroku config:set NEW_RELIC_APP_NAME='tornado-tasks'
 ```

+Click the Settings tab, then click Availability Monitoring.
+In the URL To Ping text box add your app's url and click start pinging.

+Done and done. :)